Do Go On - 334 - Pan Am Flight 73

 Click.

-Do you think we don't see them as much anymore
+Do you think we don't seem as much anymore because like everything's on your phone or on a computer?

-Yeah like you can put grenades in a backpack
+Yeah, like you need grenades in a backpack.

-You've got a laptop bag and you're good to go
+You got a laptop bag and you're good to go.

 You don't need your whole briefcase.